EmmadZahid/matam-angular/README.md

 # matam-angular
+Matam is an arabic word that means restaurant.
 ## Description
 Matam let's you search resturants around the world.
 You can search resturant by selecting the city and giving the search term which is optional.
 Select your resturant and check its reviews and other information.